What Are The Important Food Temperatures?

-We often get asked “What are the important food temperatures in food preparation?”
-In this article we explain the critical temperatures in the various stages of cooking and storing food.
+During our food and hygiene training courses, we often get asked, “What are the important food temperatures in food preparation?”
+In this article, we explain the critical temperatures in the various stages of cooking and storing food.

 The Risk Zone